skadio/skadio.github.io/_pages/about.md

 ### @Sabanci

 I received my B.Sc. in CS from [Sabanci](https://cs.sabanciuniv.edu/) with the generous support of the [Sakip Sabanci Merit Scholarship](https://www.sabanciuniv.edu/en/scholarship-opportunities-offered-during-education-period).
-As an Erasmus exchange student, I also studied at [Uppsala](https://www.it.uu.se/research/computing_science).
-I continue to serve the Sabanci community as an external committee member.
+As an Erasmus exchange student, I also studied in [Uppsala](https://www.it.uu.se/research/computing_science).
+I continue to serve the Sabanci community as an external committee member and through [Crossing Paths](https://www.kesisenyollar.org/), a non-profit organization to reduce inequality of opportunity in education.

 ### @Soccer